 What they do

-Funeral directors help people to make funeral arrangements upon the death of a loved one.
+Funeral directors plan and coordinate funeral arrangements according to the wishes of the deceased or their relatives.
 They arrange for the collection of the deceased from the hospital, mortuary or place of death and complete necessary paperwork to register the death.
 Funeral directors interview families to discuss matters such the type of coffin, floral arrangements, type of service, after-service catering and all other aspects of the funeral and reception.
 In some cases, they may also assist in dressing and preparing the body for viewings and open casket services.
 Funeral directors may also be responsible for managing the actual business, which includes organising finances, marketing, and hiring and training staff.

 Funeral directors work in mortuaries, and the offices and workshops attached to funeral homes.
 They are also expected to travel to hospitals, private residences, places of worship, cemeteries and crematoriums.
 They work closely with people from a wide variety of cultural and socio-economic backgrounds, who are often experiencing an emotionally difficult or traumatic time.
 Funeral directors must understand and respect the different ways in which people deal with death and the loss of a loved one, offering emotional support where required, while maintaining a professional manner.
 Funeral directors generally work irregular hours, which may include working nights, weekends and public holidays.
 They are often on call and must be available to clients.
 At larger funeral homes the on-call roster may be rotated between several funeral directors.

 Tools and technologies